Hamriyah Freezone Authority, Amazon UAE Sign Lease Agreement For New Logistics Centre

 Once launched, the new centre will enable a seamless delivery experience across the Northern Emirates.
 HFZA's strategic location and infrastructure, combined with over 20 years of Amazon's global technology and operational expertise will further scale convenience and reliability for customer orders.

-Ronaldo Mouchawar, Vice President of Amazon MENA, stated,“Our collaboration with Hamriyah Free Zone Authority is yet another stride in our journey of growth across the UAE.
+Speaking about the agreement, Ronaldo Mouchawar, Vice-President of Amazon Mena, said:“Our collaboration with Hamriyah Free Zone Authority is yet another stride in our journey of growth across the UAE.
 The free zone's modern infrastructure and operational support will bring us closer to meeting our customers' ever-evolving need for convenience, speed and selection.
 As we continue to grow our footprint in the country, we are excited to partner with Hamriyah Free Zone Authority to support the country's vision for a digitalised and diversified economy.”

 The signing of this agreement marks a pivotal moment in the region's economic landscape, as HFZA and Amazon UAE come together with the shared goal of driving progress, innovation, and sustainable development.